CeesJol/coronachat/README.md

 ## Development
 ### Automatic deploys
-The main chat app is hosted at [Heroku](https://coronachat-app.herokuapp.com/).
+The main chat app is hosted at [Heroku](https://seniorenchat.herokuapp.com/).
 Automatic deployment is enabled from the master branch.

-The development version is hosted at [a different Heroku url](https://coronachat-dev.herokuapp.com/), which has automatic deployment from the dev branch.
+The development version is hosted at [a different Heroku url](https://coronachat-dev.herokuapp.com/), which has automatic deployment from the staging branch.

 ## Getting started